the-toothfairy/ExpressTools/README.md

 ### If you just want to use the plugin:

-You can download the plugin from [Releases](https://github.com/the-toothfairy/ExpressTools/releases).
+You can download the plugin from [Releases](https://github.com/the-toothfairy/ExpressTools/releases), ExpressToolsSetup.msi.
 Then follow the instructions in the [Wiki](https://github.com/the-toothfairy/ExpressTools/wiki/) on installing and using it.

 If you would like to see additional functionality for the plugin, or for other tools you may find relevant, just create an [Issue](https://github.com/the-toothfairy/ExpressTools/issues) on this site.